-164/13 Corporate Risk Management
+160/14 Corporate Risk Management

-The Audit Manager reported that the Corporate Risk Register had undergone its regular quarterly review and update by the Corporate Risk Management Group and Management Team to ensure that actions were being taken to deal with the identified risks.
+The Head of Audit Services reported that the Corporate Risk Register had undergone its regular quarterly review and update by the Corporate Risk Management Group and Management Team to ensure that actions were being taken to deal with the identified risks.
+The revised register was considered to be an accurate reflection of the high level risks affecting the Authority.
+Progress on actions was documented on the register.